thinhnd2104/fastparquet/docs/source/details.rst

   byte strings can be written as raw bytes type;
 - the time types have microsecond accuracy, whereas pandas time types normally are nanosecond accuracy;
-- all times are stored as UTC, and timezone information will be lost;
+- all times are stored as UTC, but the timezone is stored in the metadata, so will be recreated if loaded into pandas
 - complex numbers must have their real and imaginary parts stored as two separate float columns.